-&lt;sup>286 The Swedish Pensions Agency, 'Orange report 2017'
+242 The Swedish Pensions Agency, Orange report 2018

-The premium pension system is a funded system for which the pension savers themselves choose the funds in which to invest their premium pension money.
-At the year-end 2017, there were 845 eligible funds registered in the premium pension system managed by 102 different UCITS.
 The premium pension can be withdrawn, in whole or in part, from the age of 61.
 The pension is paid out from selling off the accumulated capital.
-The individual choice in the premium pension system results in a spread on return on the pension capital, depending on the choice of fund or funds.
+The individual choice in the premium pension system furthermore results in a spread on return on the pension capital depending on the choice of fund or funds.
 Table SE2 shows the allocation of assets in the premium pension.